infracost/infracost-gh-action/README.md

 # Usage methods

-Assuming you have [downloaded Infracost](https://www.infracost.io/docs/#quick-start) and ran `infracost register` to get an API key, there are two methods of using the Infracost GitHub Action:
+Assuming you have [downloaded Infracost](https://www.infracost.io/docs/#quick-start) and ran `infracost auth login` to get an API key, there are two methods of using the Infracost GitHub Action:

 1. **Terraform directory**, this is the simplest method.
 However, we recommend the second method if you run into issues relating to `terraform init` or `terraform plan`.